dart-archive/www.dartlang.org/src/site/docs/tutorials/httpserver/index.markdown

 Beginning with the hello world of servers, you learn how to write the code for a server from binding and listening to responding to requests.
-You also learn about the client-side: making different kinds of requests (GET and POST), writing browser-based and command-line clients.
+You also learn about the client side: making different kinds of requests (GET and POST), writing browser-based and command-line clients.